crispab/codekvast/README.md

 and use that script instead of `path/to/gradlew`

 ### Software publishing
-Part of Codekvast is published to Bintray.
-To be able to build you need the following lines in your `~/.gradle/gradle.properties`:
+The agent part of Codekvast is published to Bintray.
+To be able to upload to Bintray you need the following lines in your `~/.gradle/gradle

-    bintrayUser=
-    bintrayKey=
+.properties`:

+    bintrayUser=my-bintray-user
+    bintrayKey=my-bintray-key

 ### IDE